Aur1ety/Aur1ety/README.md

 - 👋 Hi wssup gang Auriety here , hope evrything is fine :)
-- 👀 I’m interested in ...
+- 👀 I’m interested in Tech a lot of Tech
 - keepimg this small and simple, interestesd in video games , anime , computer hardware and cats>>
 - 🌱 I’m currently learning ...
-- Let's say coding idnt my strong point , but im learning web development at beginner level
+- Let's say coding idnt my strong point , but im no stranger to creating UI's
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me LinkedIn and Insta in my bio..
-- 😄 Pronouns: ...he/him
+- 😄 Pronouns: ...Spider/Man cz hes he goat and so am i <3
 - ⚡ Fun fact: ...I can procrastinate procrastinating

 <!---